 The other thing I’ll have to disclose some time whether I get an implant or not, is that I won’t be shooting sperm.
 Also does not necessitate disclosing my medical history.
-Many people will assume I drank too much, or had a Tylenol or whatever.
+Many people will assume I drank too much, or had a Tylenol, a vasectomy, or whatever.

 The shit some people project is infuriating.
 Especially when it comes from an absence of relevant lived experience and thus is based in a series of wrongful assumptions.

 I continue to be excessively grateful I stuck to my “over protective” guns and haven’t included any significant other in my surgery making decision process.
 It sucks enough to deal with unsolicited shit from trans guys when I’m pondering my options./